Americana at Brand: Attractions

-On Nov 6, Stranger Things day, Netflix launched the first-ever Stranger Things store in the Americana at Brand.
+On Nov 6, 2021, Stranger Things day, Netflix launched the first-ever Stranger Things store in the Americana at Brand.
 The shop immerses fans in a world of supernatural mystery and 80’s nostalgia in a one-of-a-kind Stranger Things experience.

+Since opening, the center has expanded its offering of luxury goods, adding Bottega Veneta, Byredo, Chanel, David Yurman, Golden Goose, Gucci, Louis Vuitton, Omega, Tiffany & Co. and Yves Saint Laurent stores.

 Holiday season

 During the holiday shopping season, fake snow is produced periodically every evening.
 In mid-November, a Christmas tree is displayed, and lit every evening, beginning with their annual Tree Lighting Ceremony.
 The tree remains lit every evening for the remainder of the holiday season.
 The tree is up to 100 feet or more, and it is usually one of the tallest trees in Los Angeles County.